Karen Redrobe

 Elliot and Roslyn Jaffe Endowed Professor in Film Studies

-Karen Redrobe (formerly Beckman) is the Elliot and Roslyn Jaffe Professor of Cinema and Modern Media, Director of the Wolf Humanities Center, and Chair of the Department of the History of Art at the University of Pennsylvania.
-She is the author of Vanishing Women: Magic, Film and Feminism, Crash: Cinema and the Politics of Speed and Stasis, and is now working on a new book, Undead: Animation and the Contemporary Art of War.
-She has co-edited two volumes: Still Moving: Between Cinema and Photography with Jean Ma and On Writing With Photography with Liliane Weissberg, Christopher H. Browne Distinguished Professor in Arts & Sciences; and is also the editor of Animating Film Theory, which explores the history of film theory’s engagement (and lack of it) with animation.
-She is now co-editing a new volume with Jeffrey Scheible, entitled Deep Mediations, which explores the intersection of depth as a philosophical and visual concept.
+Karen Redrobe (she/her) is the Elliot and Roslyn Jaffe Professor and Undergraduate Chair in the Department of Cinema and Media Studies.
+She has served as Department Chair of History of Art, Director of the Wolf Humanities Center, Advisor to the Arts for the University, Diversity Search Advisor for the Humanities, and Director of the Program in Cinema and Media Studies.
+She is the author of Vanishing Women: Magic, Film, and Feminism (2003); Crash: Cinema and the Politics of Speed and Stasis (2010), and a new book, Undead: (Inter)(in)animation, Feminisms, and the Art of War (forthcoming, Spring 2025).
+She has co-edited three volumes: Still Moving: Between Cinema and Photography with Jean Ma (2008) and On Writing With Photography (2013) with Liliane Weissberg, and Deep Mediations: Thinking Space in Cinema and Digital Cultures with Jeff Scheible (2021), winner of SCMS’s Best Edited Collection Award.
+She is also the editor of Animating Film Theory (2014).
+She is currently collaborating with Kartik Nair on a coedited volume that explores questions of freedom, discipline and change in and through the Cinema and Media Studies classroom.
 As a faculty member, her top priority is to expand access to higher education.

 About the Donor